Depression After Election Season: Impacts On Mental Health And Stress

 - For those experiencing substance use, please contact SAMHSA National Helpline at 1-800-662-4357

 Election season can be a trying time for many different reasons.
 Politics are often a divisive, controversial, and polarizing topic.
 The election season has a way of drawing people in and motivating them to become invested in the outcome they view as desirable.
 Some people truly wish for one candidate to defeat the other.
 When this doesn't happen, it can be very difficult to reconcile.
-It is at this point, when we experience an outcome that seems to directly contradict our identity and values, that people may be more susceptible to experiencing mental health challenges such as depression and anxiety after the election season.
+It is at this point, when we experience an outcome that seems to directly contradict our identity and values, that people may be more susceptible to experiencing mental health challenges after the election season.

 How do I know if I am experiencing depression after election season?